tanviranik552/Supply_Chain_SQL_Analytics/README.md

 Supply Chain Performance & Bottleneck Analysis using SQL

 Project Overview:
-This project analyses end-to-end supply chain and logistics performance using a relational SQL database built in MySQL Workbench.
-The objective is to evaluate order fulfilment, delivery performance, supplier reliability, and logistics costs, and to identify operational bottlenecks using data-driven methods.
+This project focuses on analyzing delivery performance, supplier reliability, and operational bottlenecks within an e-commerce supply chain using MySQL.
+A multi-table relational dataset was used to simulate real-world logistics and operations challenges faced by supply chain teams.
+How structured SQL analytics can convert raw transactional data into actionable insights for service level improvement and supplier management has been demostrated.
 The project is designed to reflect real-world supply chain analytics, combining:
 •	Relational database design
 •	Advanced SQL querying
 •	Supply chain KPIs